+This Course is Typically Offered: Winter, Summer, Fall

+SPAN 201 - Intermediate Spanish 1

+Credits: 4

+Lecture Contact Hours: 4

-This course is a continuation of SPAN 101 and continues to review the basic Spanish vocabulary and grammar patterns and to build competence in all four skill areas: speaking, listening, reading and writing.
+Description: This course is a continuation of SPAN 102 and continues to cover vocabulary and grammar patterns and to build competence in all four skill areas: speaking, listening, reading and writing.
 Through varied activities, emphasis will be placed on oral proficiency and communication.
 An appreciation of Hispanic culture will be an integral part of the course.

+Prerequisites: None.
+Corequisites: None.

+Recommended: SPAN 102 with a minimum grade of 2.0 or two years of high school Spanish or equivalent language

+knowledge.